proxmox/proxmox-offline-mirror/docs/introduction.rst

    subscription) is required for ``proxmox-offline-mirror`` to be able to access and mirror a product's enterprise repository.

-Offline repository mirrors
+Offline Repository Mirrors
 ==========================

-Setting up a mirror
+Setting Up a Mirror
 -------------------

 First either run the ``setup`` wizard (``proxmox-offline-mirror setup``), or the